 Simple, they will save your teeth!

 Regular visits to a good dental hygienist in Portishead will reduce the risk of gum disease, tooth decay and dental plaque build-up.
 So much so, that hygienists can often pick up the very earliest signs of tooth decay, which might mean you wouldn’t end up with a filling.

 Your general health also depends a lot on eating a healthy balanced diet.
 Eating and drinking habits affect the health of your teeth and mouth.
 Sugar has recently come back into the headlines for having a significant negative impact on health.
 Eating and drinking foods and liquids with high sugar content in combination with the presence plaque, a soft sticky substance that consists of bacteria that feed on these sugars, can lead to tooth decay.

-Our dental hygienists in our Portishead dental practice near Bristol will not only look after your dental health herself but advise you on how to brush your teeth and use interdental brushes correctly so that you can maintain your own good dental hygiene at home, this will help you avoid tooth decay and gum disease.
-To get rid of tooth decay if you already have it, you will need to see a dentist for further treatment.
+Our dental hygienists in our Portishead dental practice near Bristol will not only look after your dental health, but advise you on how to brush your teeth and use interdental brushes correctly so that you can maintain your own good dental hygiene at home, this will help you avoid tooth decay and gum disease.

 “Place the bristles of the brush gently at the join between your teeth and gums, with the bristles pointing towards your gums, then brush in small circular movements.

 Ensure you brush all around every tooth making sure you can feel the gentle pressure of the brush on your gums too.
 Don’t apply too much pressure as this may damage your gums, you are looking to clean your teeth and massage your gums.